Leedehai/Craft/README.md

 	variable overhead a = 0.0045 sec each
 ```

-This plot demonstrates the overhead (note the y-axis is logarithmic).
+This plot demonstrates the overhead (note the left y-axis is logarithmic).

 ![overhead](perf/perf-all.png)